ishwariwankhade25/customer-churn-analysis-google-sheets-looker-studio/README.md

 - New customers and flexible contracts represent the highest churn risk

 #### Targeted onboarding, pricing strategies, and contract optimization can significantly reduce churn.

+## Presentation
+A business-focused presentation summarizing the churn analysis, key insights, and recommendations.

+- **Project Presentation:** PDF

 ## Future Work